Edmund Campion’s English Optimism

-Edmund, a witty and brilliant scholar, writer and debater – called the ‘jewel of Oxford’ – was a favourite of Queen Elizabeth’s, who enjoyed the company of handsome, intelligent young men, even though she never married, with the dubious epithet of the virgin queen.
-He was held in the queen’s good graces until his conversion to Catholicism in 1571 and, what was worse, in the eyes of the increasingly anti-Catholic Elizabeth, his ordination as a Jesuit priest in 1578.
+Edmund, a witty and brilliant scholar, writer and debater – called the ‘jewel of Oxford’ – was a favourite of Queen Elizabeth’s, who enjoyed the company of handsome, intelligent young men.
+That said, she never married, and was dubbed with the dubious epithet of the ‘virgin queen’.
+Campion was held in the queen’s good graces until his conversion to Catholicism in 1571 and, what was worse, in the eyes of the increasingly anti-Catholic Elizabeth, his ordination as a Jesuit priest in 1578.
 Pope Saint Pius V had excommunicated the queen in 1570, with his decree Regnans in Excelsis, absolving her subjects of allegiance to her, after her own attempt, following her father Henry VIII, at seizing supreme, universal headship over the Church in England.
-We may debate the prudence of the Pope’s sentence, but perhaps, after the demonic defiance of Henry’s reign, the saintly and austere Pope had had it up to his papal mitre with kings and queens usurping papal – which is to say Christ’s – own power and authority.
+We may debate the prudence of the Pope’s sentence, but perhaps, after the demonic defiance of Henry’s reign, the saintly and austere Pius had had it up to his papal mitre with kings and queens usurping papal – which is to say Christ’s – own power and authority.
 At some point, the spirit of antichrist must be confronted (a message for our own times).
 And it certainly brought the deep spiritual divisions in England, and in the hearts of individuals, out into the open.
 Hell hath no fury than a queen scorned…

 Edmund knew the risks, and had had a good run of it, but now faced his own end with equanimity.
 He was taken to the Tower and imprisoned for four months in a cramped cell ironically called ‘Little-Ease’, being ‘racked’ three times, leaving his body a living wreck.
 Yet he handled himself more than admirably against the Anglican ‘divines’ who tried to best him in public debate, but could not.
 Edmund’s triumph was of no avail, for judges and juries, urged on by the Crown and her ministers, found guilty any Catholic, especially any priest, who came before them.